-6.1.3 Physical Evidence
+7.1.3 Physical Evidence

-Martin Carney of AMAC Group inspected the study site on the 21/01/2008.
 The site is a currently vacant area bounded by Honeysuckle Drive, Cottage Creek and the Sydney-Newcastle railway line.
 The site has been raised approximately 1.5m above the road level.
 Grass and weeds cover most of the surface, however, where they are, sparse mixed fills are evident from the late nineteenth and early twentieth centuries.
-The study area includes part of the original lines of Cottage and Throsby Creek.
-Should archaeological sites exist in the area, they will not have been strongly impacted by developments in the nineteenth and twentieth centuries.
-The study site was viewed again on 20/12/2011 and is in the same condition; no further activity has since occurred on site.